xtuml/bridgepoint/doc-bridgepoint/process/Developer Getting Started Guide.md

 ### Set up the Source Code Projects for Eclipse Development
   - Import the projects into your workspace
-    - In the Git Repository Exploring perspective select "internal"
+    - In the Git Repository Exploring perspective select "bposs"
     - Right Click > Import Projects...
     - Select "Import Projects Into Existing Workspace" and then Next
     - Select all projects (do not select any other options)